Ni-Ar/colabfold_crg/README.md

 These following steps are adapted from [this script of localColabFold](https://github.com/YoshitakaMo/localcolabfold/blob/main/install_colabbatch_linux.sh) repository.
 The installation fits my current folder structure and already existing conda.

 ## Make a `conda` environment
 If you don't have `miniconda` please first [install it](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 If you have `conda` already installed please pay attention where it is installed with `which conda`.
-In my case returns `~/software/miniconda/condabin/conda`, however most people usually have it in `~/miniconda3/condabin/conda`.
-This is important cause later there are some editing to the colabfold python scripts installed by `conda`.
+In my case, it returns `~/software/miniconda/condabin/conda`, however for most people it usually returns `~/miniconda3/condabin/conda`.
+This is important because later there is one source code editing hack to the colabfold python scripts installed by `conda`.

 Create a `software/colabfold` directory where some important files will be stored (e.g. Alphafold2 parameters, `matplotlib`, ~~aminoacid stero chemical properties~~).

 ```sh
 mkdir -p ~/software/colabfold ; cd ~/software/colabfold